Skip to content

 • Use the search bar at the top of the Azure Portal and type App Registrations.

-• If you still can’t access anything, it’s possible your organisation restricts you from doing so.
-You may need to reach out to to your administrator in order to proceed.
+• If you still can’t access anything, it’s possible your organization restricts you from doing so.
+You may need to reach out to your administrator in order to proceed.

 Office 365